 The toolkit of cybersecurity specialists in companies does not consist only of security tools.
 To imitate the intruders, they apply using the tools like IP stressers.
-These tools aim at creating an environment and circumstances similar to the real attack.
-There is also an evil counterpart of IP stressers – DDoS-booters.
+These tools create an environment and circumstances similar to the real attack.
+It is also an evil counterpart of IP stressers – DDoS-booters.
 But how do they work?
 Let’s figure that out.

 What is an IP stresser?

 IP stresser is a special tool that tests a network or server for stress tolerance.
 The administrator can run the stress test to check whether the current resources (bandwidth, CPU power, or so) are sufficient to handle the additional load.
 Testing your network or server is a legitimate use of a stress test.
 However, running a stress test against someone else’s network or server, resulting in a denial of service to their legitimate users, is illegal in most countries.

 What are booter services?

 Booters (also known as bootloaders) are on-demand DDoS (Distributed Denial of Service) attacks that cybercriminals offer to shut down networks and websites.
 Consequently, booters are illegal uses of IP stressers.
 Illegal IP stresses often conceal the identity of the attacker’s server by using proxy servers.
 The proxy redirects the attacker’s connection by masking the attacker’s IP address.